USC Leonard Davis School PhD students in the Gerontology and Biology of Aging programs are some of the most promising minds in the science of aging.

 Email: ebatista@usc.edu

-Eleanor Batista-Malat is a PhD student at the Leonard Davis School of Gerontology.
+Eleanor Batista-Malat is a PhD candidate at the Leonard Davis School of Gerontology.
 Before starting at USC, she graduated from Earlham College with a BA in psychology and worked as a research coordinator.
-Eleanor’s work now focuses on the role of home- and community-based services in elder abuse detection, disclosure, and prevention.
-She is working under the direction of Dr. Kate Wilber in the Secure Old Age Lab.
+Eleanor’s work focuses on home- and community-based services and the role of healthcare systems in elder abuse detection and prevention.
+She is working under the direction of Kate Wilber in the Secure Old Age Lab and the USC Center for Elder Justice.

 Cameron Brown